lucas-ti/PRdUino/README.md

 Instructions for compiling:

 After creating your .ino file, copy it into the Energia directory.
+(Note: the Energia file must be in the PRdUino directory.)
+The examples can be copied to the PRdUino directory by running the command from the example folder.

+cp [example] ..

 Make the compile script executable by executing the following command.

 chmod +x compile.sh